8 mile Spring Creek Tributary of the Upper Deschutes River

 - The most popular access points, include: Fall River Hatchery, Fall River Campground (the river's only campground), and Forest Route 4360 to a river-crossing called "the tubes".
 At "the tubes", the river passes under the road through culverts with parking areas on each side.
 A well-worn trail help you trek up or downstream.

 - 7 ½ – 9ft 3 - 5 weight fly rod

 - Large arbor reel with a strong drag

 - Rio Gold, Orvis Nymph, Orvis HD Trout

 - 9 - 12 ft 3x-6x tapered leader

 - 3x-7x Fluorocarbon and Nylon tippet

 (All available for purchase at CONFLUENCE FLY SHOP)

-If dry fly activity is minimal, be ready to nymph with those patterns representing those insects that are active in spring.
-Traditional 2-fly nymphing rigs under a strike indicator is the best approach.
+If dry fly activity is minimal, be ready to nymph with those patterns representing those insects that are active in winter.
+Traditional 2-fly nymphing rigs under a strike indicator are the best approach.
 Critical to success are utilizing the smallest strike indicators available (New Zealand Strike Indicators are ideal) and employing 6x-7x Fluorocarbon tippet to your nymphs.